Kamran-007-lab/RAY/README.md

 # RAY - Rekha Anusarad Yantra
 As the name suggests this is a line follower robot project which is also equipped with wall following abilities.

-This project was built using arduino language for the software part and for the hardware part we used an arduino board, a motor driver, two motors, a few infrared sensors and some ultrasound sensors.
+This project was built using arduino language for the software part and for the hardware part we used an arduino board, a motor driver, two dc motors, a few infrared sensors and some ultrasound sensors.

 ## IDE USED